-4.7.13.2 A detailed account is required regarding additional cyber control, monitoring, and protection tools that the Manufacturer uses and that customers may use to better protect the information in their possession, such as DLP capabilities, coping with malicious code, and so on.
+4.4.26.2 A detailed account is required regarding additional cyber control, monitoring, and protection tools that the Manufacturer uses and that Customers may use to better protect the information in their possession, such as DLP capabilities, coping with malicious code, and so on.

-4.7.14 Encryption and key management in the offered Services
+4.4.27 Encryption and key management in the offered Services

-4.7.14.1 A detailed account is required regarding information encryption methods used at the various levels of service.
+4.4.27.1 A detailed account regarding information encryption methods used at the various levels of service is required.

-4.7.14.2 All system data shall be encrypted at rest and in transit as the default.
+4.4.27.2 All system data shall be encrypted at rest and in transit as the default.
+Insofar as the Supplier considers said encryption inapplicable, this shall be explained in full detail including compensatory controls, if any.

-4.7.14.3 A detailed account is required regarding the encryption types and algorithms that the Manufacturer uses in its services, such as at-rest encryption, in-transit encryption, and runtime encryption; the standard on which they are based; and outside confirmation of algorithmic and protocolic encryption resilience.
+4.4.27.3 A detailed account is required regarding the encryption types and algorithms that the Manufacturer uses in its services, such as at-rest encryption, in-transit encryption, and runtime encryption; the standard on which they are based; and outside confirmation of algorithmic and protocolic encryption resilience.

-4.7.14.4 A detailed account is required regarding way keys are managed and saved in reference to each tier and type of service delivered.
+4.4.27.4 A detailed account regarding way keys are managed and saved in reference to each tier and type of service delivered is required.

-4.7.14.5 A detailed account is required regarding interface support for the key management infrastructures with which the Manufacturer interfaces (such as KMS).
+4.4.27.5 A detailed account regarding interface support for the key-management infrastructures with which the Manufacturer interfaces (such as KMS) is required.

-4.7.14.6 If the Manufacturer operates an independent key management infrastructure, a detailed account is required regarding the proposed solution, with emphasis on full compliance with FIPS-140-2 Level 2 or higher.
+4.4.27.6 If the Manufacturer operates an independent key-management infrastructure, a detailed account regarding the proposed solution, with emphasis on full compliance with FIPS-140-2 Level 2 or higher, is required.

-4.7.14.7 A detailed account is required regarding the system’s ability to work in a Bring Your Own Key configuration, including the ability to protect and toughen the system and the user’s ability to control the various parameters of the encryption keys.
+4.4.27.7 A detailed account is required regarding the system’s ability to work in a Bring Your Own Key configuration, including the ability to protect and toughen the system and the user’s ability to control the various parameters of the encryption keys.

-4.7.14.8 All processes of defilement, modification, replacement, and revocation of keys, and any other action related to encryption keys, shall be performed by the Customer such that the Supplier, the Manufacturer, or any other party not allowed by the Customer will not be able to view or access it (beyond systems that require access to a key for the delivery of service).
+4.4.27.8 All processes of defilement, modification, replacement, and revocation of keys, and any other action related to encryption keys, shall be performed by the Customer such that neither the Supplier, nor the Manufacturer, nor any other party unauthorized by the Customer may view or access it (beyond systems that require access to a key for the delivery of the Service).

-4.7.15 Collection and monitoring of logs
+4.4.28 Log collection and monitoring

-4.7.15.1 The Customer may receive all data related to processing and access to its systems with support for forwarding the data to the Customer’s SIEM system, the Administrator of the Tender, or any third party.
-A detailed account is required regarding the way the logs are sent (online interface, occasional forwarding of files, API, and so on) to supported SIEM systems (such as Chronicle and QRadar) and the extent of support.
+4.4.28.1 The Customer may receive all data related to processing and access to its systems with support for forwarding the data to the Customer’s SIEM system, the Administrator of the Tender, or a third party.
+A detailed account is required regarding the way logs are sent (online interface, periodic transfer of files, API, and so on) to supported SIEM systems (such as Chronicle and QRadar) and the extent of support.

-4.7.15.2 A detailed account is required regarding the possible origins of a log (such as infrastructure, applied infrastructure, application, information security, and so on).
+4.4.28.2 A detailed account regarding possible origins of a log (such as infrastructure, applied infrastructure, application, information security, and so on) is required.

-4.7.15.3 A detailed account is required regarding the currentness of information (time from occurrence of event to transfer of information), the extent of the information, the investigation capabilities of the Customer or its agent, and so on.
+4.4.28.3 A detailed account is required regarding currentness of information (time from occurrence of incident to transfer of information), extent of information, investigation capabilities of Customer or Customer’s agent, and so on.

-4.7.15.4 A detailed account is required regarding the amount of time in which the Manufacturer retains the processing Data and the access Data, the Manufacturer’s policy on retaining these data, and the way they are protected.
+4.4.28.4 A detailed account is required regarding the amount of time in which the Manufacturer retains processing Data and subscription Data, the Manufacturer’s policy on retaining these data, and the way said data are protected.

-4.7.16 Investigation
+4.4.29 Investigation

-4.7.16.1 A detailed account is required regarding the Manufacturer’s capabilities, tools, and working processes regarding investigation of and response to cyber incidents in its systems.
+4.4.29.1 A detailed account is required regarding the Manufacturer’s capabilities, tools, and working processes relating to investigation of and response to cyber incidents in its systems.